sakuli/sakuli.github.io/content/docs/enterprise/s2i.md

     --from-file=last-cert.pem=/path/to/last/cert.pem
 {{</highlight>}}

-The above snippet will create a new secret called `custom-certs` which holds three key key-value pairs storing our certificates.
+The above snippet will create a new secret called `custom-certs` which holds three key-value pairs storing our certificates.

 ### Certificate Volume Mount